 - Licensed Clinical Psychologist

-What Clinical Psychologists Do
+What Clinical and Counseling Psychologists Do

 - Interact with clients to assist them in gaining insight, defining goals, and planning action to achieve effective personal, social, educational, and vocational development and adjustment.